 From authentic Mexican cuisine to local cafés and coffee shops, each restaurant offers a unique atmosphere with diverse menus and experiences.

-The various downtown Tucson restaurants span the gamut.
 From authentic Mexican, to Thai, to local cafés and coffee shops, each restaurant offers a unique atmosphere.

 Whether you’re wanting to pop into a café for a hot drink, grab a cocktail at a speakeasy-style bar, or enjoy a sit-down dinner, downtown has a lot to offer.